vaganoova/DBDS_AI04_ImpulseGuard/README.md

 ## Project Overview

 ImpulseGuard is an AI-powered system designed to detect impulsive purchases before a transaction is completed.
-The system analyzes user spending behavior and predicts whether a purchase is impulsive or planned, with the goal of helping users make more conscious financial decisions.
+The system analyzes user spending behavior and predicts how impulsive a purchase is, with the goal of helping users make more conscious financial decisions.

 ---